 Debra’s own career path has included conducting research at Harvard Business School for an award-winning Organizational Behavior book, evaluating applicants to the MIT Sloan MBA program, and directing admissions and career development for the MIT dual-degree MBA program Leaders for Global Operations.
 A sought-after expert, Debra’s work has been featured in The Boston Globe, Forbes, and US News & World Report, as well as other local, national, and international publications.

 Debra earned her B.A. in Psychology and American Studies from Wellesley College and her MBA from the MIT Sloan School of Management.
 MIT Sloan recognized her leadership abilities by awarding her the Miriam Sherburne Scholarship.
 She is trained as a mediator and an ombudsman.

-An enthusiastic vegetable-roaster and occasional intuitive painter, Debra enjoys spending time with her high-school-aged son and daughter.
-She’s also a voracious reader and sometimes knitter.
+An enthusiastic vegetable-roaster and occasional intuitive painter, Debra delights in spending time with her son and daughter who are now in college.
+She’s also a voracious reader and sometimes a knitter.